Zilean12/Calculator/README.md

 # Keypad Calculator

-This is a simple keypad calculator implemented using HTML, CSS, and JavaScript.
+simple keypad calculator implemented using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division in an easy-to-use keypad interface.

 ## Features